Mike11199/applyYourSelf---Job-Tracker/README.md

 <img src="https://user-images.githubusercontent.com/91037796/178848537-40aae12d-bdfa-48e5-9989-2e555298968b.png" width=50% height=50%>

--Implemented password hashing in MongoDB with npm package bcryptjs to protect user data in the event the databse information was ever compromised by a malicious party.
+-Implemented password hashing in MongoDB with npm package BCRYPTJS to protect user data in the event the databse information was ever compromised by a malicious party.
 Also used npm to install packages such as express-async-errors  to avoid numerous try/catch statements for controllers, and http-status-codes to prevent hard coding of status codes.

 <img src="https://user-images.githubusercontent.com/91037796/183325614-c074d5f1-ce97-422f-a2ba-c98fb3eaa92b.png" width=70% height=70%>
 <img src="https://user-images.githubusercontent.com/91037796/183319400-f7021d38-2803-4d15-8717-6fb85a86077e.png" width=50% height=50%>

--Implemented JSON Web Token (JWT) using npm package jsonwebtoken for user authentication and to prevent unauthorized users from accessing pages.
+-Implemented JSON Web Token (JWT) using npm package JSONWEBTOKEN for user authentication and to prevent unauthorized users from accessing pages.

 ```js
 userSchema.methods.createJWT = function () {